msp1974/homeassistant-jlrincontrol/info.md

 This component provides integration to the JLR InControl functionality to homeassistant.

-Due to changes in Home Assistant, this integration requires a minimum of HA0.110.0.
+Due to changes in Home Assistant, this integration requires a minimum of HA `v2022.11`.

 ## Functionality

-**Currently this loads a series of sensors for**
+**Currently, this loads a series of sensors for**

 - Vehicle Info
 - Status